jiaxin4/MobileHealth/README.md

 * [HeartSteps_Preprocessing.R]: Code to load and pre-process the HeartSteps data in preparation for later analysis.
 One can access the publicly available HeartSteps data at https://github.com/klasnja/HeartStepsV1.

-* [HeartSteps_ExploratoryPlots.R]: Code to generate exploratory plots presented in Section ? of the paper.
+* [HeartSteps_ExploratoryPlots.R]: Code to generate exploratory plots presented in the paper.

 * [HeartSteps_MarginalAnalysis.R]: Code to conduct marginal analysis of the HeartSteps data.